 I do cases a lot at the Supreme Court of the United States.

-We have a radio broadcast every day around noon in most markets.
+We have a radio broadcast every day around noon in most markets, and we encourage you to listen to us there.

-And also follow me on Twitter at Jay Seculo.
+And also, follow me on Twitter at Jay Seculo.

 And we're also on Facebook.

-I've got a Facebook page, Jay Seculow.
+I've got a Facebook page, Jay Seculo.

-He's got a Facebook page.
+Coming up, Jordan Seculo, he's got a Facebook page.

-And the music you're hearing from our band, we've got a Facebook page too.
+And the music you're hearing from our band, we've got a Facebook page, too.

 The band does, believe it or not.